AnaSegarra/banking-sys/README.md

 ## Overview

-This is the first of two projects to be made during the Ironhack Java Bootcamp in Junee of 2020.
+This is the first of two projects to be made during the Ironhack Java Bootcamp in June of 2020.

 ## Author